-Healthy hair doesn’t stop with the kind of shampoo you use or how often you wash your hair.
+Healthy hair doesn’t stop with the kind of shampoo you use or how often (and how) you wash your hair.
 It also includes your diet.
 Here are five foods that will help keep your hair healthy:

 1. Blueberries: Blueberries are one of nature’s healthiest fruits.
 Dark berries in general (such as blackberries, raspberries and strawberries) are known to have lots of antioxidants, which are important for combating the free radicals in our body.
 In addition, blueberries have a lower glycemic index than a lot of other fruit, making them an ideal choice for people with diabetes or for those focusing on weight loss.
 Blueberries also have a ton of vitamin C, which is essential for healthy hair, since it feeds the tiny hair follicles in your scalp.
 Without adequate vitamin C, your hair can break more easily.
 So eat your blueberries!